danielchen26/OptimShortestPaths.jl/README.md

   Optimization via Shortest Paths
 ```

-# OptimSPath Framework
+# OptimShortestPaths Framework

-**OptimSPath** is a practical Julia framework that casts optimization problems as graph shortest-path problems and leverages the breakthrough **2025 DMY algorithm** [1].
+**OptimShortestPaths** is a practical Julia framework that casts optimization problems as graph shortest-path problems and leverages the breakthrough **2025 DMY algorithm** [1].
 It provides multi-objective optimization tooling and domain-specific templates for pharmaceutical, metabolic, and healthcare applications.

-## 🎯 **What OptimSPath Is (and Isn't)**
+## 🎯 **What OptimShortestPaths Is (and Isn't)**

-### What OptimSPath Provides (Value Added)
+### What OptimShortestPaths Provides (Value Added)
 - **Domain Casting Framework**: Ready-made templates to transform optimization problems into graphs
 - **Integration of DMY Algorithm**: Implementation of the STOC 2025 Best Paper algorithm [1]
 - **Multi-Objective Tooling**: Standard MCDA approaches (weighted sum, ε-constraint, lexicographic)